QiujieDong/Laplacian2Mesh/README.md

 sh ./scripts/<DATASET_NAME>/prepaer_data.sh
 ```

-> The operation of preprocessing is One-time.
+> The operation of preprocessing is one-time.

 ### Training